A Trusted Friend in a Complicated World

 Based on the true story of Spanish trans television personality Cristina Ortiz Rodríguez, this multigenerational limited queer show follows as La Veneno meets a young trans woman who wants to write a biography of her in the 2010s.
 Spliced with flashbacks to La Veneno’s rise to fame in the 1990s, the poignant Veneno depicts how much has changed and how much hasn’t.

-Available on: HBO Max and Amazon Prime
+Available on: Max and Amazon Prime

 Conversations with Friends (2022)

 This adaptation of the famed Sally Rooney novel follows Frances and Bobbi’s sudden friendship and eventual affair with a straight married couple.
-The translation from book to silver screen gives the show space to delve into the queer dimensions of the complicated relationships.
+The translation from book to silver screen gives the show space to delve into the queer dimensions of complicated relationships.

 Available on: Hulu

-How To Get Away With Murder Tv Show Ecomm Via Netflix.com
+How To Get Away With Murder Tv Show Ecomm Via Netflix.com VIA NETFLIX.COM

 How to Get Away with Murder (2014–2020)

-In addition to Viola Davis’s iconic performance as lawyer Annalise Keating, this Philadelphia-set crime show features some of the most explicit and persistent gay sex scenes (between Connor and Oliver) depicted on network television.
+In addition to Viola Davis’ iconic performance as lawyer Annalise Keating, this Philadelphia-set crime show features some of the most explicit and persistent gay sex scenes (between Connor and Oliver) depicted on network television.
 Led by showrunner Pete Nowalk, How to Get Away with Murder unfolds more queer relationships over six seasons of seemingly never-ending twists for the ensemble cast’s fates.

 Available on: Apple TV, Amazon Prime, Vudu and Netflix

-Please Like Me Ecomm Via Hulu.com
+Please Like Me VIA TV.APPLE.COM

 Please Like Me (2013–2016)